LibrePlan/libreplan/doc/src/technical/howto-develop-an-use-case-in-navalplan.rst

  curl -sv -X GET $certificate --header "Authorization: Basic $authorization" \
      $baseServiceURL/stretchesfunctiontemplates | tidy -xml -i -q -utf8

-Script will request you user and password in order to access to web service, so you could use ``wsreader`` user to check that it works properly.
+Script will request user and password in order to access to web service, so you could use ``wsreader`` user to check that it works properly.

 Conclusion